yarisvt/tyk-docs/tyk-docs/static/include/create-portal-entry-include.md

 ### Step 2: Click Add new API

 This page displays all of the catalogue entries you have defined, whether they have documentation attached and whether they are active on the portal or not.
-Select the *Add new API* button to continue:
+Click **Add new API**.

 ![Add new API button location][2]